Posted in Marketing and Strategy Terms, Total Reads: 1872

 Creating the consumer personas is defined by the process shown in the flowchart.

-Determined on this basis, there are 8 VALS Types:
+Determined on this basis, there are 8 VALS types which are used to study a customer:

 1. Innovators: successful, sophisticated, abundant resources, exhibit all three primary motivations